Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 * **Important** Since this project has been resubmitted a lingering problem across all 3 of the developer's Mile Stone Projects has been overlooked and only was only noticed during the third project.
 The commits on the project have been done in an unorthodox way causing the commits to all display "add" instead of the expected commit messages.

-* The login and sign up pop up on the categories window has an issues that causes it to display behind the categories banner, the developer tried fixisng said issue but was unable to fix it as every attempt would deform, or render the banner useless.
+* The login and sign up pop up on the categories window has an issue that causes it to display behind the categories banner, the developer tried fixing said issue but was unable to fix it as every attempt would deform, or render the banner useless.

 [Back to top ⇧](#table-of-contents)